mbulluck/buto-lightbox/readme.md

 Function will use basic dimensions that you've set of the container element

 **NB** the *data-id* attribute of our DIV which must contain the unique Buto video_id otherwise the plugin won't know which video to load

+**NB** Don't include the /src folder in your project, it's just there for you to browse through and debug with

 Demo
 ----